-Introduction

-This file.
+Introduction This file.

-Tutorial

-If you are new to L_YX, and have never used L^AT_EX before, you should start here.
-If you think L^AT_EX is the stuff they make condoms out of, then you definitely need to reread Chapter 1, then read the Tutorial.
-Note that after you read the Tutorial, you'll probably still think L^AT_EX is some stretchy substance - but you will know how to use L_YX.

-If you have used LATEX before, you should still read the Tutorial, starting with the section on "LyX for LATEX users."
-(Skimming the rest of the document wouldn't hurt, either.)
+- Tutorial If you are new to LyX, and have never used LaTeX before, you should start here.
+If you have used LaTeX before, you should still read the Tutorial, starting with the section on "LyX for LaTeX users."
+(Skimming the rest of the document wouldn't hurt, either.) - User's Guide The primary documentation.

-If, at any time, you find yourself feeling a bit clueless with respect to L_YX, try perusing the Tutorial before diving into any of the other manuals.
-It's a good springboard.

-User's Guide

-The primary documentation.
 We'll cover most of the basic operation and available features of LyX here.
-The main manual assumes that you've read the Tutorial.

-Extended Features

-Extension of the User's Guide.
-Documents how to use raw LATEX commands, additional layouts, and special-purpose editing features, and includes some of the (rather bizarre, but nifty) tricks of the LATEX masters.

-Customization

-A description of advanced LyX features, including how to customize the overall behavior of LyX.
-This includes such things as keybindings, internationalization, and configuration files.
-Don't even think of going in here until you read the Tutorial.
+The main manual assumes that you've read the Tutorial. - Extended-Insets Extension of the User's Guide.
+Documents in detail how to use tables, graphics, floats, notes, and boxes.
+It also includes many tricks of the LATEX masters. - Extended Features Extension of the User's Guide.
+Documents how to use raw Lagrange commands, additional layouts, and special-purpose editing features. - Customization A description of advanced LyX features, including how to customize the overall behavior of LyX.
+This includes such things as keybindings, internationalization, and configuration files. - ETEX configuration LyX investigates your system upon installation.

-NoTEX configuration

-LyX investigates your system upon installation.
 This file contains info on what LyX learned about your installation.
 Check it to see if you're missing something you might like to have.